Kootenay National Park

 Yoho National Park

 Yoho is located about an hour away from Kootenay National Park.
-Yoho is the “hidden gem” of the Rocky Mountain National Parks and experiences significantly less visitors than Banff and Jasper.
+Yoho is the “hidden gem” of the Rocky Mountain National Parks and it experiences significantly less visitors than Banff and Jasper.

 Jasper National Park

 Jasper is located about 3 hours and 15 minutes from Kootenay National Park.
-To get to Jasper you’ll need to drive the Icefields Parkway; one of the most beautiful drives in the world!
+To get to Jasper you’ll need to drive the Icefields Parkway; one of the most beautiful drives in the world.